 "You need to start thinking about it like your debt and prioritize removing it," says Hoglund.
 "If it is not fully in default, make a payment out of your own pocket, which will buy you some time."
 However, if it’s gone past the point of delinquency and into full-on default, examine your budget and see where you can fit in some unexpected payments.

 Can you use your savings or emergency fund as a buffer?
-Consider withdrawing from retirement accounts, like your IRA, but remember that this can come with penalty fees.
-Are there investments you can sell off, using the proceeds towards the defaulted debt?
-Or, in the day-to-day, are there ways to cut back on you spending to free up cash to repay the lender?
+Consider withdrawing from retirement accounts, like your individual retirement account, though this can come with penalty fees.
+Are there investments you can sell to put proceeds toward the defaulted debt?
+Are there ways to cut back on your spending to free up cash to repay the lender?

 Once the loan is in default, communication is key.
 Don’t treat each other like enemies.
-Approach the situation non-judgmental of the other person.
-Meet them face to face and work towards building a plan to get the debt solved.
+Approach the situation without judging the other person.
+Meet them face to face and plan to solve the debt.

 When neither you or the relative or friend you cosigned for can afford to salvage the defaulted loan, one solution is to work together collaboratively to pay it back in full.
 "Set up a repayment system outside of the loan parameters, where you pay the official loan and the defaulter pays you as they can," says Ferrandi.

-Ferrandi suggests setting up a direct deposit system in this case.
-Have the defaulted borrower deposit their payments directly into your bank account; then, once the money is in your hands, take the lead and make the payment directly to the lender.
+Ferrandi suggests setting up a direct deposit system.
+Have the defaulted borrower deposit their payments directly into your bank account; then, once the money is in your hands, make the payment directly to the lender.
 By taking this supervisory role, you can slowly pay the loan off while minimizing damage to your credit and theirs.
 It’s another way of working together to preserve your relationship while paying back the money you owe.

-Before debt, delinquency or default ever enter the picture, carefully examine if cosigning is the right thing for you or the person you’d like to cosign for.
+Before debt, delinquency or default enter the picture, decide if cosigning is the right thing for you or the person you’d like to cosign for.

 "If there was ever a thing to avoid, it would be not to cosign at all for a relative or friend," says Guerin.
 "Circumstances change."

-If it’s a non-relative, or someone you don’t know well, Guerin recommends taking a conservative approach to ensure cosigning is the right decision for you.
-“I would pull their credit score," he says.
+If it’s someone you don’t know well, Guerin recommends taking a conservative approach to ensure cosigning is the right decision.
+"I would pull their credit score," he says.
 "Somebody who has a bad credit score, there’s a reason they do."
 (Learn why you need to pay attention to your credit score.)

 If they have a poor FICO score, ask them about it.
-Don’t be accusatory, says Guerin, but if excuses are made, you may reconsider if you want to place your finances and credit at risk.
+Don’t be accusatory, says Guerin, but if excuses are made, consider whether you want to place your finances and credit at risk.